Tetsushi Sakamoto: Career

 Sakamoto is affiliated to the openly revisionist lobby Nippon Kaigi, a member of the related group at the Diet, as well as of the group related to Shintō Seiji Renmei at the Diet.

-Minister of Loneliness

 On 12 February 2021, Prime Minister Yoshihide Suga created a cabinet post to alleviate social isolation.
 Sakamoto was appointed to fill the post.

+In February 2026, Sakamoto was made chairman of the Budget Committee in the House of Representatives.